 Programmable Validation

-Accounts define their own signature verification (ECDSA, P256/passkeys, post-quantum) using the APPROVE opcode in VERIFY frames
+Accounts define their own signature verification (ECDSA, P256, post-quantum) via the APPROVE opcode

 Native account abstraction and post-quantum readiness for Ethereum.
 One transaction type, multiple frames, programmable validation.